Trigger warnings for rape, sexual assault, transphobia (internalised and external)

 She only technically assaulted me.
 If I say it like that it’s easier to pretend it was nothing, that I don’t still sometimes think about her hands up my skirt over and over, that my heart didn’t skip a beat every time I saw her in the rest of the four years I spent at that school, that my hands aren’t shaking as I type this.
 Makes it easier to pretend that the joke of it all- the joke that she was assaulting somebody who wasn’t performing gender right, while she was a perfectly normal cishet woman- makes any of it better at all.

 It was technically rape, but not legally rape, and if I say it like that it makes it easier to pretend I didn’t go to the police because I didn’t see the point, because I wasn’t traumatised enough, that it was anything apart from guilt about ruining my rapist’s life.
-That I wasn’t too ashamed of making my rapist seem like a bad person- because rapists aren’t good people, and my rapist loved me enough that I didn’t want to believe they were a bad person.
-That I wasn’t afraid of cutting my rapist off from queer resources, that I wasn’t certain that they, as a non-binary AMAB person, needed those resources far more than I did, that I didn’t just try to leave and forget I was ever queer and trans.
+That I wasn’t too ashamed of making my rapist seem like a bad person- because rapists aren’t good people, and my rapist loved me enough that I didn’t want to believe she was a bad person.
+That I wasn’t afraid of cutting my rapist off from queer resources, that I wasn’t certain that she as a trans woman needed those resources far more than I did, that I didn’t just try to leave and forget I was ever queer and trans.

 I’m scared to say #metoo because it makes me feel like I failed as a man, and my maleness is always up for debate in ways that the maleness of cis men never is.
 Because people equate “sexual harassment” with “male on female sexual violence” to the extent that sometimes no other scenario crosses their minds.
 Finn Wolfhard leaving his agent become an act of allyship to women, rather than him being protected from a predator who assaulted boys his age.
 My silence after the main #metoo campaign becomes a lack of allyship, rather than an attempt to not trigger myself more than I already have been.